stat545ubc-2023/assignment-b1-berkeucar/assignment_b1.md

     ## 10 Mixed,(904),- 44% of the 904 user reviews for this g… (904)       44%
     ## # ℹ 40,823 more rows

-Now since I showed the general usage of the function, it is turn for the testing and edge case checking.
+Now, since I showed the general usage of the function, it is turn for the testing and edge case checking.
 The following cells demonstrate the testing.
 I test the following:

 1. Without any patterns